Marjoram, oregano (Origanum)

 Add a mulch of horticultural grit or gravel around plants to prevent moisture sitting at the base of the plant.

-Flower borders and beds, patios, containers, city & courtyard gardens, cottage & informal gardens, herb gardens.
+Flower borders and beds, patios, containers, city and courtyard gardens, cottage and informal gardens, herb gardens.

 Once established, plants in the ground will rarely need watering, apart from when growing in very light soils or during very prolonged periods of dry or drought conditions in summer.